relativitydev/transfer-api-samples/README.md

     Relativity.Logging.ILog logger = Logging.Factory.LogFactory.GetLogger(loggerOptions);
     return new RelativityTransferLog(logger, true);
 }
 ```
 </details>

 #### Create the IRelativityTransferHost Object
-The `CreateRelativityTransferHost` method defines a [RelativityConnectionInfo](#relativityconnectioninfo) object to specify the Relativity URL, credentials, and workspace artifact ID.
-With regards to credentials and authentication, TAPI supports basic authentication and OAuth2.
-For more information about Relativity OAuth2 clients, see [Relativity Documentation Site]("https://help.relativity.com/9.6/Content/Relativity/Authentication/OAuth2_clients.htm").
+The `CreateRelativityTransferHost()` method defines a [RelativityConnectionInfo](#relativityconnectioninfo) object to specify the Relativity URL, credentials, and optional workspace artifact ID.
+The URL and credentials are used by for all required HTTP and REST endpoints and TAPI supports both basic authentication and OAuth2.
+For more information about Relativity OAuth2 clients, see [Relativity Documentation Site]("https://help.relativity.com/RelativityOne/Content/Relativity/Authentication/OAuth2_clients.htm").
 Once constructed, the `RelativityConnectionInfo` object is passed to the [RelativityTransferHost](#relativitytransferhost) constructor.

-Copy and paste the method contents below into the empty `CreateRelativityTransferHost` method and update the following constants with valid parameters:

-* The Relativity instance URL.
-* The Relativity username and password.
-* The workspace artifact identifier.
+Find the `CreateRelativityTransferHost()` empty method in the `Program` class and replace with the following:

 <details><summary>Click to View Source</summary>